We looked at how decisions are made about where and when to burn. Now let's get into who does the burn and how.

 The lighting up is planned so that only a low to moderate flame is maintained, and burning ‘into the wind’ and ‘down the slope’ helps keep the intensity down.
 This is unlike a bushfire, which will travel uphill and with the wind with speed and intensity.

 A well-planned burn is timed so that cooling temperature and increasing humidity at the end of the day will mean the fire goes out, but there’s quite a bit of science to getting that right.
-As the aim with a controlled burn is to burn a designated area, we don’t want it to go out too quickly.
+As the aim with a planned burn is to burn a designated area, we don’t want it to go out too quickly.

 We consider a burn area to be safe when no smouldering material is found within it or around it, though even at this stage we keep a close eye on things.